codesbiome/electron-react-webpack-typescript-2024/README.md

 - Easily changable platform specific controls for max/min/close buttons using `windows` or `mac` value for `platform` property with `<WindowFrame>` in renderer.
 - Titlebar menus can show/hide by pressing `alt` or `option` key.
 - Window frame `title` prop displays in titlebar center when menus are toggeled off.
-- Menu entries can be customized in `misc/window/titlebarMenus.ts` file.
+- Menu entries can be customized in `src/main/window/titlebarMenus.ts` file.
-- Menu items and windows controls layout or colors can be customized easily by modifying the `misc/window` modules.
+- Menu items and windows controls UI or colors can be customized easily by modifying the `src/renderer/window` components & styles.

 <br><br>